Huawei MateBook X Pro review: The MateBook X Pro squeezes some big features into its little package

 Huawei's slim little 14-inch clamshell laptop makes a big first impression that stands up over time.
-It boasts a bright, color-accurate screen and Nvidia MX150 discrete graphics in a slim, mostly well-designed body, making it an appealing Windows-based MacBook Pro alternative.
+It boasts a bright, color-accurate screen and Nvidia MX150 discrete graphics in a slim, mostly well-designed body, making it an appealing Windows-based MacBook Pro (£1,576 at Amazon Marketplace) alternative.
 As long as you're not counting on using the built-in webcam.

 Note that it's not quite a direct match to a MacBook Pro, at least for graphics work: The display is accurate, but it only covers the sRGB color space, as compared with Apple's Retina Display with its much larger P3 color gamut.
 But for basic photo and video editing, that's good enough.